-Directors of the company and controlled entities provide their services on a voluntary basis (see note 2 of the Corporate Governance Statements).
+Directors of the company and controlled entities provide their services on a voluntary basis of the Corporate Governance Statement.
 There have been no other related party transactions with directors other than reimbursement of necessarily incurred expenditure.

 There are no amounts payable to, or receivable from directors or director-related entities during and at the end of the reporting period.